curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 = Outlook

-The ability of phase retrieval techniques to recover weakly scattering signals lends the approaches described here to many materials science and engineering applications.
+The ability of phase retrieval techniques to recover weak scattering signals makes the approaches described here broadly applicable across materials science and engineering.
-Phase retrieval techniques are used for imaging of beam-sensitive samples composed of low atomic number elements, such as polymers @bardot2025mechanically and biological structures @Berk_2024 @Yu_2025 @Spoth_2017, and hard-soft composites, including metal organic frameworks @Ma_2025 @shen2020imaging and DNA origami @ding2022three.
+They are particularly well suited for beam-sensitive, low-atomic-number specimens such as polymers @bardot2025mechanically, biological structures @Berk_2024 @Yu_2025 @Spoth_2017, and hard–soft composites including metal–organic frameworks @Ma_2025 @shen2020imaging and DNA origami @ding2022three.
-They can also be used for hard, inorganic structures, including probing subtle structural changes of low atomic number species in functional materials with applications in energy and quantum science @lozano2018low, @kp2025electron.
+Phase retrieval methods are also increasingly applied to inorganic materials, where they enable sensitivity to subtle structural variations of light elements in functional systems relevant to energy and quantum science @lozano2018low @kp2025electron.
-Common specimens imaged using phase retrieval techniques include nanoparticles @shi2025electron @Ribet_2024 @Varnavides_2023, one-dimensional nanotubes @yang2016simultaneous @pelz2023solving, two-dimensional materials @jiang2018electron @o2022increasing @Susi_2025 @byrne2025fabrication @zhang2025atom, thin films @dong2025sub, and cross sections of thicker crystalline samples @scheid2025atomic @chen2024imaging.
+Common specimens include nanoparticles @shi2025electron @Ribet_2024 @Varnavides_2023, one-dimensional nanostructures such as nanotubes @yang2016simultaneous @pelz2023solving, two-dimensional materials @jiang2018electron @o2022increasing @Susi_2025 @byrne2025fabrication @zhang2025atom, thin films @dong2025sub, and cross-sectional views of thicker crystalline samples @scheid2025atomic @chen2024imaging.

-Recent studies demonstrate the ability to perform ptychographic reconstructions on uncorrected instruments @nguyen2024achieving, including with small converge angles at low accelerating voltages @blackburn2025sub.
+Recent work has demonstrated that ptychographic phase retrieval can be performed even on uncorrected instruments @nguyen2024achieving, including at low accelerating voltages and small convergence angles @blackburn2025sub.
-However, there are many experimental considerations for successful phase retrieval experiments and in-practice most samples benefits from an aberration corrector.
+Nevertheless, successful phase retrieval remains experimentally demanding, and in practice most samples benefit substantially from aberration correction.
 Overlap in reciprocal space ensures beams can be phased relative to each other leading to a unique and accurate sample reconstruction.
-Phase retrieval approaches in materials science still largely depend on expensive hardware, including advanced detectors and aberration correctors.
+Adequate overlap in reciprocal space is essential to ensure a unique and accurate reconstruction, and phase retrieval workflows in materials science still largely rely on advanced hardware, including fast pixelated detectors and aberration-corrected probes.

-As discussed for both direct and iterative methods, defocused acquisitions can improve the transfer of information in phase retrieval experiments.
+As discussed for both direct and iterative approaches, defocused acquisitions can improve information transfer in phase retrieval experiments.
-However, it can be challenging to select experimental parameters, and proper convergence as well as transfer of information, relies on the correct choice of defocus and step size.
+However, selecting suitable experimental parameters remains challenging: reliable convergence depends sensitively on defocus, probe size, and scan step, while accurate estimation of the applied defocus can be nontrivial, especially for thick specimens.
 Estimating the defocus value applied during an experiment can be challenging, especially for thicker samples.
-This is especially true for very low dose experiments where a user may need to take data blindly and rely on post-processing to evaluate images.
+These challenges are exacerbated in very low-dose experiments, where data may need to be acquired blindly and image quality assessed only through post-processing.

-Direct techniques are computationally efficient, meaning with modern computational resources,they can be reconstructed "live" during acquisition @Yu_2022 @Ooe_2021 @Pelz_2022 @Strauch_2021.
+Direct reconstruction techniques are computationally efficient and can often be performed live during data acquisition using modern hardware @Yu_2022 @Ooe_2021 @Pelz_2022 @Strauch_2021.
-On-the-fly reconstructions can be helpful for assessing quality of experimental parameters, such as defocus and step size, and checking the sample is of appropriate thickness and free of damage.
-Typical workflows involve direct phase retrieval reconstructions during microscopy sessions, often leveraging GPU accelerated code if possible.
-Iterative reconstructions, especially those that require multi-slice or mixed-state code, are performed on GPU equipped workstations, typically offline after experimentation.
+Such on-the-fly reconstructions are valuable for optimizing experimental parameters, verifying sample thickness, and detecting beam damage in real time.
+In typical workflows, direct phase retrieval is used during acquisition, while more computationally intensive iterative reconstructions, especially those involving multislice propagation or mixed-state modeling, are carried out offline on GPU-equipped workstations.

-Current challenges in the field include extending phase retrieval techniques to a wider range of samples and for larger volumes, multidimensional datasets that combine phase retrieval with tomography or spectroscopy, time-resolved experiments, and more microscope configurations.
+Looking forward, key challenges include extending phase retrieval to thicker specimens, larger fields of view, and higher-dimensional datasets that combine phase retrieval with tomography, spectroscopy, or time-resolved measurements, as well as adapting these methods to an increasingly diverse range of microscope configurations.
 Many groups are already pushing to extend these techniques through both hardware and software advances, which will allow for more advanced materials characterization in the near future.

 = Acknowledgement